 Our template letters can be used for this:

-- Template letter – for entitled/non-eligible employees who you won’t be enrolling into The People’s Pension
+- Template letter – to let entitled/non-eligible employees know how to join or opt in to The People’s Pension

 - Template letter – to tell your employees you’re using postponement

 What happens if a Non Eligible or Entitled employee wants to join the pension scheme?